swesterveld/udacity-nd004-p4-conference-organization-app/README.md

 `Session` is implemented as a child of `Conference`, because that will make it easier to quickly find all sessions of a conference. `Speaker` is implemented as a separate model, because that will make it easier for re-use and to extend it with properties.
-By using a repeatable `KeyProperty` for speakers of a `Session`, it will be possible to treat it as a many-to-many relationship.
+By using a repeatable `KeyProperty` for speakers of a session, it will be possible to treat it as a many-to-many relationship.

 ```python